S0methingSomething/BitGuides/docs/modding/monetizationvars/unlocking-iap.md

 ## Advanced Customization with BitEdit

 <!-- prettier-ignore-start -->
-!!! tip "For Power Users: Create a Custom Mod"
+!!! tip "For Power Users: Create a MonetizationVars Mod"

     If you want more control and wish to enable or disable specific things yourself on MonetizationVars, you can use my other project, **BitEdit**.